-Set forth below is a line graph comparing the yearly percentage change in the cumulative total shareholder return on the Company's Common Stock, based on the market price of the Company's Common Stock, with the total return of companies included within the Nasdaq Stock Market Index and a peer group of companies included within the Nasdaq Computer and Data Processing Industry Index for the period commencing June 1996 and ended December 1996.
-The calculation of total cumulative return assumes a \$100 investment in the Company's Common Stock, the Nasdaq Stock Market Index and the Nasdaq Computer and Data Processing Industry Index on June 20, 1996, the date of the Company's initial public offering, and the reinvestment of all dividends.
+Set forth below is a line graph comparing the yearly percentage change in the cumulative total shareholder return on the Company's Common Stock, based on the market price of the Company's Common Stock, with the total return of companies included within the Nasdaq Stock Market Index and an industry peer group of companies selected by the Company for the period commencing June 1996 and ended December 1997.
+The calculation of total cumulative return assumes a \$100 investment in the Company's Common Stock, the Nasdaq Stock Market Index and the industry peer group on June 20, 1996, the date of the Company's initial public offering, and the reinvestment of all dividends.